zoyamber/Assignment3-updated/README.md

 ## Congratulations!

-you have correctly and successfully set up a load balancer, configured two droplets and serers, and taken measures to ensure that your servers are running correctly!
+you have correctly and successfully set up a load balancer, configured two droplets and servers, and taken measures to ensure that your servers are running correctly!

 ## **Refrences**